Itsy Docs

 Coverage determines how much the group contributes toward its participants' order costs.
 When coverage is configured, the group takes on a portion of each order's total price, reducing what individual customers owe.

 The group overview displays a dedicated coverage card showing the current mode, commitment amount, and a link to the full coverage editor.
-Coverage-specific financial metrics (committed, paid, outstanding) live in the Covered by group financial summary card — see Financial Impact of Coverage.
+Coverage-specific financial metrics (committed, paid, outstanding) live in the Covered by group card alongside the other financial summary cards at the top of the group detail page.

 Coverage Modes